HiroNewf/Network-Plus-Notes/README.md

         - 10.0.0.0-10.255.255.255
         - 172.16.0.0-172.31.255.255
         - 192.169.0.0-192.168.255.255
-- NAT changes these private addresses into public addresses (The routers own address with is rout-able across the internet)
+- NAT changes these private addresses into public addresses (The routers own address which is rout-able across the internet)
     - Each router directly connected to the internet has its own IPv4 address
     - Port numbers are used so the router can tell where on the intranet to send internet traffic (Since it can’t use IP addresses due to the changes being made to them)
 - Port forwarding